GOAL

 5

-Write the tasks into the team's critical success factors to keep us accountable and democratize ownership
+Write the tasks into the team's quarterly critical success factors to keep us accountable and democratize ownership

 Our design system’s development lifecycle